StormSurgeLive/asgs/output/kalpana/README.md

 ## ncsu-viz-mailer.sh

 This is the main file used to run the script.
 Once invoked, it will run continuously until it is canceled or encounters an error.
-It should be run by opening a linux screen using the `screen` command, and is invoked via the following command:
+It should be run by opening a linux screen using the `screen` command, and is invoked via the following:
 ```
 bash ncsu-viz-mailer.sh -c ncsu-viz-config.sh
 ```
-To kill the process, use Ctrl+c.
-To leave the screen but keep it active, use Ctrl+a+d.
-To return to an existing screen, type 'screen -r'.
+To kill the process, use `Ctrl+c`.
+To leave the screen but keep it active, use `Ctrl+a+d`.
+To return to an existing screen, type `screen -r`.
 Job progress output is written to a log file in the logs directory.

 The bash script as currently configured requires several files to be present in the working directory: